prominenceai/deepstream-services-library/docs/overview.md

 ---

 ### ODE Heat Mapping
-[ODE Heat Mappers](/docs/api-ode-heat-mapper.md#dsl_ode_heat_mapper_new) are added to [ODE Triggers](/docs/api-md) to accumulate, map, and display the ODE Occurrences over time.
+[ODE Heat Mappers](/docs/api-ode-heat-mapper.md#dsl_ode_heat_mapper_new) are added to [ODE Triggers](/docs/api-md) to accumulate, map, and display the ODE occurrences over time.
 The source frame is partitioned into a configurable number of rows and columns, with each rectangle colored with a specific RGBA color value based on the number of occurrences that were detected within the corresponding area within the source frame.

 The client application can `get`, `print`, `log`, `file`, and `clear` the metric occurrence data at any time.